 Get an Insurance Quote!

-We at Cultured Travel are seasoned travelers ourselves and seasoned travelers with groups.
+Whatprepre-We at Cultured Travel are seasoned travelers ourselves and seasoned travelers with groups.
 All of our experience points to one thing which can prevent issues from occurring while on tour – having awesome and responsible travelers who obey and abide by our guidelines.
 If each traveler would abide by all of the guidelines we have set forth, many safety concerns become almost a non-issue.
 However, the reality is that no one person can control the actions of others or predict the actions of others with 100% accuracy.

 We value personal responsibility on the part of our travelers, but we also want you to be aware that we have done everything on our part to ensure all of those who do abide by the behavior guidelines are able to travel feeling confident and safe.
-We constantly monitor healthy and safety conditions and rules in all of our destinations and would not travel to a place we deem unsafe in any way.
+We constantly monitor health and safety conditions and rules in all of our destinations and would not travel to a place we deem unsafe in any way.
 Additionally, a Cultured tour director will be on each adventure.
 Each director is familiar with the locations traveled and will act as a first point of contact in the event of any emergency.

-Prior to departure for international destinations, all travelers will be asked to enroll in the U.S. Department of State Smart Traveler Enrollment Program (STEP) which “is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.”
+Prior to departure for international destinations, all travelers are advised to enroll in the U.S. Department of State Smart Traveler Enrollment Program (STEP) which “is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.”
 Those enrolled are thus able to do the following: “receive important information from the Embassy about safety conditions in destination country, help make informed decisions about travel plans, help the U.S. Embassy contact the traveler in an emergency, whether natural disaster, civil unrest, or family emergency and help family and friends get in touch with the traveler in an emergency.”
 See https://step.state.gov/ for more details.

 The hotel address and phone number will be provided to participants prior to departure.
 Hotels in all destinations have been carefully chosen for their location, safety, and security.
 If someone is separated from the group and unable to reconnect, the meeting point is the hotel or another designated meeting point for the day/time.
 Prior to departure, each traveler will be provided with a detailed map of each day’s itinerary using Google Maps (App encouraged to be downloaded).
 This should assist in the unlikely event someone does get separated (and in our experience, those who are following behavior guidelines will not get separated) and needs to reunite quickly as will the Life 360 or other similar app all participants should have.